 The best man’s job is to thank the guests for attending, make a few jokes (usually at the groom’s expense), compliment the bride and propose a toast.
 If all that sounds like a big job and you’re feeling a little overwhelmed, don’t panic.
 By the time you’ve finished reading our handy guide, you’ll be feeling much more confident.

-Let us help you out with our ready-made template for you to fill in and wow guests with on the special day.
-We’ve also got some great icebreakers for the speech that are guaranteed to give your audience the giggles.
-And don’t worry, the speech template still gives you plenty of opportunity to make it personal.
-You’re welcome!
+With our ready-made template, you can fill in the personal details and wow guests with a perfectly polished best man speech on the special day.
+We’ve also got some great icebreakers for the speech that are guaranteed to give your audience the giggles, as well as some top tips and dos and don’ts.
+And don’t worry, you can easily make the speech template your own so no one will ever know – thank us later!

 Ladies and gentlemen, I would like to thank (name of groom) on behalf of the bridesmaids for his (brief/patronising/kind) words.
 I agree that the (number of bridesmaids) all look (lovely/drunk/sweet/taken aback).
 I was (honoured/shocked/confused) when (name of groom) asked me to be his best man, I had presumed everyone else had said no, even (name of least likely guest) said he had joined the (French Foreign Legion/Samaritans) and couldn’t possibly help.

 So here I am, and where do I start?
 I first met (name of groom) when we were both at (school/reform school/pub, etc) when his nickname was (if none used, make one up) and we immediately became great (friends/enemies).

 Since that time things have got progressively (better/worse).
 We have been through many things together, including (puberty/drinking/partying) and most memorable of all was when we were (age) when (name of groom) got into (amusing anecdote).